 Foundations of Reproductive Medicine

-- Medical management - minimum of 15 cases; within 8 of the 11 categories
+- Medical management - minimum of 15 cases across 9 categories

 - Thyroid